MicrosoftDocs/learn/learn-pr/advocates/responsible-bots/includes/3-bot-framework.md

-Before we start to build our **GeoFriend** bot, let's review the basic bot operation.
+Before we start to build our **GeoFriend** bot, let's look at basic bot operation.

-## Review basic bot operations
+## Review basic bot operation

 A conversational experience involves two basic actions: